Linux adoption: Other factors

 Linux's credibility has also been under attack at times, but as Ron Miller of LinuxPlanet points out:

 There is continuing debate about the total cost of ownership of Linux, with Gartner warning in 2005 that the costs of migration may exceed the cost benefits of Linux.
 Gartner reiterated the warning in 2008, predicting that "by 2013, a majority of Linux deployments will have no real software total cost of ownership (TCO) advantage over other operating systems."
 However, in the Comes v.
 Microsoft lawsuit, Plaintiff's exhibit 2817 revealed that Microsoft successfully lobbied Gartner for changing their TCO model in favour of Microsoft in 1998.
 Organizations that have moved to Linux have disagreed with these warnings.
 Sterling Ball, CEO of Ernie Ball, the world's leading maker of premium guitar strings and a 2003 Linux adopter, said of total cost of ownership arguments: "I think that's propaganda...What about the cost of dealing with a virus?
 We don't have 'em...There's no doubt that what I'm doing is cheaper to operate.
 The analyst guys can say whatever they want."

 In the SCO-Linux controversies, the SCO Group had alleged that UNIX source code donated by IBM was illegally incorporated into Linux.
 The threat that SCO might be able to legally assert ownership of Linux initially caused some potential Linux adopters to delay that move.
 The court cases bankrupted SCO in 2007 after it lost its four-year court battle over the ownership of the UNIX copyrights.
 SCO's case had hinged on showing that Linux included intellectual property that had been misappropriated from UNIX, but the case failed when the court discovered that Novell and not SCO was the rightful owner of the copyrights.
-During the legal process, it was revealed that SCO's claims about Linux were fraudulent and that SCO's internal source code audits had showed no evidence of infringement.
+During the legal process, it was revealed that SCO's claims about Linux were fraudulent and that SCO's internal source code audits had shown no evidence of infringement.

 A rival operating system vendor, Green Hills Software, has called the open source paradigm of Linux "fundamentally insecure".

 The US Army does not agree that Linux is a security problem.
 Brigadier General Nick Justice, the Deputy Program Officer for the Army's Program Executive Office, Command, Control and Communications Tactical (PEO C3T), said in April 2007: